WMD-group/SMACT/README.md

 # SMACT

-**Semiconducting Materials from Analogy and Chemical Theory** (SMACT) is a collection of rapid screening and informatics tools that uses data about chemical elements.
+**Semiconducting Materials by Analogy and Chemical Theory** (SMACT) is a collection of rapid screening and informatics tools that uses data about chemical elements.

 - **Documentation:** <https://smact.readthedocs.io/en/latest/>
 - **Examples:** <https://smact.readthedocs.io/en/latest/examples.html>